Gasgira/gasgira.github.io/README.md

 Halo Infinite © Microsoft Corporation.
 Cylix Guide was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-US/developers/rules)" using assets from Halo Infinite, and it is not endorsed by or affiliated with Microsoft.

-The original assets (e.g. code) used for this website, not associated with Microsoft, are available under the ISC license.
+The original assets (e.g. code) used for this website (excluding marks such as "Cylix Guide," the greenman logo, and content associated with Microsoft) are available under the ISC license.

 ISC License